daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### Reading Systems should make it easy for a user to get a citation or reference.
+#### The user should be able to get a citation or reference.

-This feature would enable the reader to select a portion of text and then use a shortcut key or button to get the formal citation and copy it to the clipboard.
+The user should be able to select a portion of text and then use a shortcut key or button to get the formal citation and copy it to the clipboard.
 The user should have the ability to select from a number of accepted formats for citations.

-To create a proper citation, the publication must have the correct metadata, which is not always present.

 Priority: Should-have